© 2026 WNIJ and WNIU

 A view of the North 40, which is mostly turf grass.

-The school had proposed turning much of what’s called The North 40 — now mainly grass turf — into a restored prairie.
+The school proposed turning much of the North 40 — now mostly grass turf — into a restored prairie.

-At the meeting, the university told neighbors they plan to create buffer zones between private property and the 45 acres of prairie habitat.
+At the meeting, the university told neighbors it plans to create buffer zones between private property and the 45-acres of prairie habitat.

-Part of the field — about 7 acres — will still be open space, used as a practice field for NIU’s marching band and other recreation.
+Part of the field — about seven acres — will remain open space and serve as a practice field for NIU's marching band and other recreational use.

 NIU says parts of the prairie will be open to the public.
-They’re also planning outdoor educational opportunities.
+The university also plans outdoor educational opportunities.

-The rest of the field will be prepared in the coming months for a prairie planting.
+The rest of the field will be prepared in the coming months for prairie planting.

 Jess is the environmental reporter at Northern Public Radio based in DeKalb, Illinois.
 They are a Report for America corps member covering agriculture and the environment throughout the Mississippi River Basin.
 They also regularly contribute food and farm stories for Harvest Public Media.